 Utilizing the Theory of Multiple Intelligences, students will have opportunities to participate in a wide variety of lessons that encourage them to use their dominant intelligences and develop others.
 They will use lessons and activities that require them to work both individually and in groups while using their linguistic, musical, and bodily kinesthetic skills, logical mathematical reasoning, and spatial abilities.

-In addition to the standards-based curriculum, foreign language training will be included.
-Extended technology training will be provided, allowing students to develop tools for presenting their research material.
+Differentiating projects will be given to GATE students to extend learning opportunities.
+Additionally, In addition to the standards based curriculum, foreign language training will be included. extended technology training will be provided, allowing students to develop tools for presenting their research material.